bgabor91/check/README.md

 # Chess Board
-Drawing a check with HTML5 Canvas
+Drawing a chess board with HTML5 Canvas

 ## Built With
  - HTML5